-Bill Speakman is a father of seven from Altrincham, Manchester.
-He served from 1945 to 1970 in The Black Watch, The Argyll and Southern Highlanders and The King’s Own Scottish Borderers (KOSB).
+Bill, who sadly passed away on 20 June 2018 aged 91, served from 1945 to 1970 in The Black Watch, The Argyll and Southern Highlanders and The King’s Own Scottish Borderers (KOSB).

 During his military career Bill was posted around the world to locations in Italy, Greece, Malaya and Borneo.
 However, it was in Korea where his most noteworthy action came.